 - 1 cup water

-- ¼ tsp salt
+- 1/4 tsp salt

 - 1 tablespoon oil

-- Add two cups water
+- Add one cup of water

-- salt top of meat
+- salt the top of the meat

-- Heat meat in pressure cooker, when it comes to temperature (when the toggle on top rocks in a steady rhythm) turn on medium heat and cook 50 minutes.
+- Heat meat in the pressure cooker, when it comes to temperature (when the toggle on top rocks in a steady rhythm) turn on medium heat and cook 50 minutes.

 I love how crispy this is!